 Patient-derived xenograft (PDX),[33, 34] unlike the xenograft cell-line, showed the same genetic and clinical parameters to the genuine glioblastoma features.
-As tumor cells are proliferated through several offspring of mice, PDX cells don’t get exhausted in cell-culture conditions.
-Two methods through the PDX were used in order to gain the same genetic and clinical parameters to the original glioblastoma characteristics.
+As tumor cells proliferate through several mice offspring, PDX cells don’t get exhausted in cell-culture conditions.
+Two methods through the PDX were used to gain the same genetic and clinical parameters to the original glioblastoma characteristics.

-The first method applied through injecting tumorspheres of glioblastoma into the immunodeficient mice, generated under serum-free neurosphere-culture conditions.
+The first method was applied through injecting tumorspheres of glioblastoma into the immunodeficient mice, generated under serum-free neurosphere-culture conditions.
 The second one is by injecting tissues from novel brain-tumor biopsies into the immunodeficient mice also.[37, 38] The biopsy tissue was put in flasks containing normal serum-supplemented tissue-culture medium.
-Both cultured tumorspheres and biopsy tissues mimic the genetic, and phenotypic properties of the patient’s genuine neoplasm when inoculated into the nude mice.[40, 41]
+When inoculated into the nude mice, both cultured tumorspheres and biopsy tissues mimic the genetic and phenotypic properties of the patient’s genuine neoplasm.[40, 41]

-Nevertheless, the tumor biopsies process (second method) might provide better outcomes than tumorspheres (first method), in keeping the original tissue architecture including the endothelium, extracellular matrix components, and macrophages.
-There are several benefits of the PDX over the cell-line xenografts, which are showing similar molecular properties to the patient’s authentic tumor and thus sustaining molecular outline over the passing time.[42, 43]
+Nevertheless, the tumor biopsies process (second method) might provide better outcomes than tumorspheres (first method) in keeping the original tissue architecture, including the endothelium, extracellular matrix components, and macrophages.
+There are several benefits of the PDX over the cell-line xenografts, which show similar molecular properties to the patient’s authentic tumor and thus sustain molecular outline over the passing time.[42, 43]

-Therefore, it will return the tumorigenic, phenotypic characteristics, and other biological aspects of the mammalian primary glioblastoma.
-On the other hand, despite the correct injection of the tumorspheres or biopsy tissues into nude mice, it will take between two and eleven months to collect tumors.
+Therefore, it will return the mammalian primary glioblastoma’s tumorigenic, phenotypic characteristics, and other biological aspects.
+On the other hand, despite the correct injection of the tumorspheres or biopsy tissues into nude mice, collecting tumors will take between two and eleven months.